tdwg/website/conferences/2025/biss-editing/index.md

 ### Editorial review *status* flags

-If both flags are set in ARPHA, this should be scored as both on ATS.
+**It is very important to both use flags in ARPHA and to record their status in the ATS with your initials**

 * **Language reviewed** \-
   * Abstracts are written in English, but what flavor?
 British or American or Canadian or ?
 Whatever the flavor, the style, grammar, and spelling should be consistent (e.g., organisation OR organization NOT both) and above all, be comprehensible (no unexplained slang, unexpanded acronyms, or jargon) by general readers.
 If the language review is extensive and is a barrier to assessing content, notify the editor@tdwg.org about sending feedback to authors before the content is reviewed.